developer-73/ajv-peerdep-issue/README.md

 	This is a problem because the hoisted ajv-keywords@^5.0.0 will not have its peer dependency on ajv@^8.8.0 met.

+	Note: This works correctly on npm < 7

 **Steps to reproduce**